-The principal author of this revenue procedure is Sara Logan of the Office of Associate Chief Counsel (Passthroughs and Special Industries).
-For further information regarding this revenue procedure, contact Ms. Logan or Douglas Kim at (202) 622-3110 (not a toll-free call).
+The principal author of this revenue procedure is Douglas H. Kim of the Office of Associate Chief Counsel (Passthroughs & Special Industries).
+For further information regarding this revenue procedure contact Mr. Kim at (202) 622-3110 (not a toll free call).